 Important note: Please make sure you emphasise to the participants that they should approach you if any of the discussions or reflections are likely to trigger any form of trauma for them, so you can take the necessary steps to offer extra support.
 Make sure you have access to information on services available in your local area, or the contact details of a counsellor.
-Please see Appendix 2 on referral pathways in Plateau State.
+Before starting the sessions, please read Appendix 4 for advice on referral pathways.